Robbel121/Ethernet-Packet-Processor/README.md

 3. Run Simulation -> Run All
 4. Check the Tcl console for PASS/FAIL output

+Here are some screenshots from the test sources(not using UVM):

 Here are some screenshots from Vivado ILA for verification:

 ## Planned features

-Fall/Winter 2026 - UVM testbench rebuild and UART readback: stream buffered payload bytes to PC over USB-UART at 115200 baud.
-Will utilize my UART project but in SystemVerilog.
+Fall/Winter 2026 - UVM testbench rebuild